MicrosoftDocs/learn/learn-pr/windows/windows-choose-best-app-framework/includes/1-introduction.md

-This module discusses the different options for building Windows applications and how to choose the best option based on project requirements.
+This module discusses the different options for building native Windows applications and how to choose the best option based on project requirements.

 ![A picture visualizing Windows UI framework design and development.](../media/windows-development-design.jpg)